 According to Mindful.org — the voice of the emerging mindfulness community — gratitude has incredible effects, from improving our mental health to boosting our relationships with others.

 Gratitude is a significant component of mindfulness and it isn’t difficult to develop — it just takes practice.
-The more you can build your capacity for gratitude, the more you will notice things to be grateful for and the happier you will become.
+The more you can build your capacity for gratitude, the more you will notice things to be grateful for and things to be unbothered by.
+Then the happier you will become.

 This is where journaling can change your life!
 The consistent practice of journaling can help you develop a habit — and when you focus on daily gratitude journal prompts, you will learn to naturally practice gratitude every day.
 Stephanie, from My Saltwater Skyline, has a great article about how to use a gratitude journal to change your mindset if you need more inspiration!